Joe Devera: Swindon Town

 On 13 June 2011, Devera signed for Swindon Town in League Two, as new manager Paolo Di Canio's first signing.
 Upon joining the club, he was given a number five shirt for the side.
 He stated the move was to play under Di Canio.

 Devera made his Swindon Town debut in the opening game of the season, starting the whole game, in a 3–0 win over Crewe Alexandra.
 Since joining the club, he became a first team regular for the side despite facing strong competitions, under the management of Di Canio.
 This lasted until mid-October when he found himself demoted to the substitute bench in a number of matches, as well as, his own injury concern.
-It wasn't until on 31 December 2011 when Devera returned to the starting lineup before being substituted in the 74th minute, in 2–1 win over Northampton Town.
+On 31 December 2011, Devera returned to the starting line-up before being substituted in the 74th minute, in 2–1 win over Northampton Town.
 Following his return, he regained his first team place despite suffering from a toe injury.
 It was further cemented following an injury of Aden Flint, and after his return, Devera played in the right–back position.
 He scored his first goal for Swindon Town on 30 January 2012, in a 4–1 win over Southend United.
-Devera then started as a right–back position in the Football League Trophy Final against Chesterfield, where they lost 2–0.
-It wasn't until on 6 March 2012 when his second goal for the club came, in a 4–0 win over Dagenham & Redbridge.
+Devera then started as a right–back position in the Football League Trophy final against Chesterfield, where they lost 2–0.
+On 6 March 2012, he scored his second goal for the club came, in a 4–0 win over Dagenham & Redbridge.
 In late–April, Devera, along with three other players, to be dropped from the squad after being involved late-night drinking session and he never played for the rest of the 2011–12 season, due to injury.
 Despite this, he was part of the team that was promoted to League One in the 2011–12 season, as winning the League Two title was Devera's first honour as a player.
 At the end of the 2011–12 season, Devera made thirty–five appearances and scoring two times in all competitions.